hossbh/hossbh.github.io/README.md

 ---
 ## Volunteering
-Doctoral Students Representative in Graduate Curriculum Committee | 2023 - 2024
+- Doctoral Students Representative in Graduate Curriculum Committee | 2023 - 2024
     - Meeting with the committee to propose, discuss, and vote on curriculum updates (new courses, new graduate programs, changes to curriculum, etc.).

-Doctoral Students Representative in Dean’s Advisory Board | 2023 - 2024
+- Doctoral Students Representative in Dean’s Advisory Board | 2023 - 2024
     - Meet and work with the Dean to discuss program/community concerns and ideas for improvement and help grow and unite the community.

-Sustainable Design Expert for Jersey City Public Schools | Aug 2023
+- Sustainable Design Expert for Jersey City Public Schools | Aug 2023
-    - Sustainable Design High School STEAM Challenge Summer Program Ph.D.
+    - Sustainable Design High School STEAM Challenge Summer Program.

+- Ph.D.
 Peer Mentor Program | 2022 - 2024
     - Assist new students in making an easy transition to Ph.D. programs and Strategic Planning workshops for new doctoral students.